BBC Night Network: Jingles

 BBC Night Network's jingles were produced by TM Century, now TM Studios.
-The original package was just for the Yorkshire and the North-East while a second package was produced for the rest of the network.
+The original package was just for Yorkshire and the North East, while a second package was produced for the rest of the network.

 Current simulcast arrangements

 Since the Night Network arrangement was abandoned, the stations involved have taken steps to produce more locally produced programming and in some cases, extend broadcasting hours.